akseldeneken/TC2037-Evidenge-2-Generating-and-Cleaning-a-Restricted-Context-Free-Grammar/README.md

 ## Analysis

 ### Chomsky Hierarchy Classification
-According to Chomsky's hierarchy, the grammar is **Context-Free (Type 2)**.
+According to Chomsky's hierarchy, the grammar is a **Context-Free (Type 2)**.
 In a context-free grammar, a single non-terminal can be replaced by a group of terminals and/or non-terminals.
-The left part of the rule always has only one non-terminal, and the right part shows what that non-terminal can become.
+The left part of the rule always has only one non-terminal, and the right part shows what non-terminal can become.

 Because there were **no ambiguities** or **left recursion** detected in the original grammar, the grammar remains classified as **Context-Free (Type 2)** after the analysis.